 (NCBI-index: 110791)

 In the Netherlands, the Scarce Swallowtail (Iphiclides podalirius) is hardly seen.
 He only appears as a vagrant.
 During my holidays in Montenegro, where I took a day trip to Bosnia-Herzegovina with my daughter, we came across this swallowtail at a monastery.
 Unfortunately, it was a very damaged copy.
 The tails, which are normally on the dorsum of the hindwing, were completely gone.
-The base color of the wings is white to cream-colored.
-On the forewing, there are a number of wedge-shaped black stripes that tapers from the front edge of the wing to the middle.
-On the hindwing at the dorsum, there are a number of blue moon spots that are outlined in black.
+The base color of the wings is white to cream colored.
+On the forewing, several wedge-shaped black stripes taper from the front edge of the wing to the middle.
+On the hindwing at the dorsum, some blue moon spots are outlined in black.
 Those were already gone with the specimen we have seen.
-The wingspan is 60-90mm and the flight period is from May to September up to three generations.
+The wingspan is 60-90mm and the flight period is from May to September for up to three generations.
 Host plant: Blackthorn.
 Dutch name: Koningspage.
 Frisian name: Keningspaazje.

 Subfamily: Papilioninae